Railway flora

 Vicia tenuifolia Fine-leaved vetch

-A widely distributed species, found in the major part of Europe and northern Asia, eastwards to central Siberia, southwards to Morocco, Jordan, Pakistan, and northern China.
-It resembles the well-known tufted vetch (V. cracca), but often has a white keel (lower petal).
+A widely distributed species, found in the major part of Europe and northern Asia, eastwards to central Siberia, southwards to Morocco, Jordan, the Himalaya, northern China, and Japan, growing at forest edges and in open areas.

 Fine-leaved vetch, growing along an abandoned railway, San Cataldo, Sicily.
 (Photo copyright © by Kaj Halberg)